-I recently graduated from the University of Pittsburgh with a degree in Digital Narrative & Interactive Design (DNID), which explores the convergence of storytelling, visual design, and technology within the realm of digital media.
+I also graduated from the University of Pittsburgh with a degree in Digital Narrative & Interactive Design (DNID), which explores the convergence of storytelling, visual design, and technology within the realm of digital media.
 Through my studies in the DNID program, computer science, and sociology, I bring a blend of creativity, technological expertise, and human behavior and social dynamics insights to my work.

 I believe that design has the power to unite people and improve lives, and I aspire to create meaningful experiences that bring simplicity and happiness to others.